When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: Test Set Design

 \section{Test Set Design}

-The quality of an evaluation depends heavily on the test set.
+The quality of an evaluation depends heavily on the test set; in MVES terms, the test set is the core required artifact, encoding the failure modes a team has decided to detect.
 This section provides guidance on constructing test sets that meaningfully assess LLM application quality.
-Table~\ref{tab:dataset-summary} summarizes the test suites used in our experiments.
+Table~\ref{tab:dataset-summary} summarizes the hand-authored seed suites and the deterministic 30-case expanded suites used in the reported ablation.